jrthompson54/DGEobj/readme.md

 * dimnames:  Return the row (gene) and column (sample) names
 * itemNames:  Return a character vector of data item names
 * showTypes:  Show the type definitions of a DGEobj (all currently defined  types)
-* print:  Print a summary of the contents of a DGEobj, date created and optionally the funArg history
+* inventory:  Print a summary of the contents of a DGEobj, date created and optionally the funArg history

 ### Data retrieval